 Church and Worship

-'I have come that they may have life, and have it to the full' - John 10:10
+‘Providing an anchor in life, so that all may have life and have it to the full’

 As a Church of England School, our vision for education is deeply Christian, this vision is for the common good of the whole community.

 In Religious Education, through stories, discussions and topic work we aim to explore the teaching of Jesus, ideas about God and create a sense of wonder about the world in which we live.
 Our RE scheme of work also has a strong emphasis on the teaching of other faiths.
 Through regular philosophical enquiries we seek to reflect together on philosophical questions and develop as critical thinkers.

 The School holds a daily act of Collective Worship.
 This is part of the daily school assembly.
 Our assemblies cover a number of themes such as families and friends, love, care and honesty.
 On Fridays, children take turns to present at assembly which celebrates the work they have been doing during the week.
 This takes place at 9.15 am.
 All parents and carers are warmly welcomed.
 The Parish Priest, and priests from neighbouring Churches lead regular Collective Worship for the whole school.
 Outside speakers are also regularly invited to speak to the children.
 Children in Key Stage 2 take part in a termly Eucharist Service at our local church.